-6 The consent holder shall before the first exercise of this consent: c.
-Install a water meter(s) that: i. has an international accreditation or equivalent New Zealand calibration endorsement, and has pulse output, suitable for use with an electronic recording device, which will measure the rate and the volume of water taken to within an accuracy of plus or minus ten percent at a location(s) that will ensure the total take of water is measured; and iii. has a tamper-proof electronic recording device such as a data logger(s) that shall time stamp a pulse from the flow meter at least once every 15 minutes and have the capacity to hold at least one season's data of water taken as specified in clauses (b)(i) and (b)(ii), or which is telemetered, as specified in clause (b)(iii). d.
-The recording device(s) shall: iv. be set to wrap the data from the measuring device(s) such that the oldest data will be automatically overwritten by the newest data (i.e. cyclic recording); and v. store the entire season's data in each 12 month period from 1 July to 30 June in the following year, which the consent holder shall then download and store in a commonly used format and provide to the Canterbury Regional Council upon request in a form and to a standard specified in writing by the Canterbury Regional Council; or vi. shall be connected to a telemetry system which collects and stores all of the data continuously with an independent network provider who will make that data available in a commonly used format at all times to the Canterbury Regional Council and the consent holder.
+has an international accreditation or equivalent New Zealand calibration endorsement, and has pulse output, suitable for use with an electronic recording device, which will measure the rate and the volume of water taken to within an accuracy of plus or minus ten percent at a location(s) that will ensure the total take of water is measured: and has a tamper-proof electronic recording device such as a data logger(s) that shall time stamp a pulse from the flow meter at least once every 15 minutes and have the capacity to hold at least one season's data of water taken as specified in clauses (b)(i) and (b)(ii), or which is telemetered, as specified in clause (b)(iii).
+The recording device(s) shall: b. be set to wrap the data from the measuring device(s) such that the oldest data will be automatically overwritten by the newest data (i.e. cyclic recording); and store the entire season's data in each 12 month period from 1 July to 30 June in the following year, which the consent holder shall then download and store in a commonly used format and provide to the Canterbury Regional Council upon request in a form and to a standard specified in writing by the Canterbury Regional Council; or shall be connected to a telemetry system which collects and stores all of the data continuously with an independent network provider who will make that data available in a commonly used format at all times to the Canterbury Regional Council and the consent holder.
 No data in the recording device(s) shall be deliberately changed or deleted.
-7 The water metering and storage devices required by condition 8 shall be: a.
-Accessible to the Canterbury Regional Council at all times for inspection and/or data retrieval; b.
-Installed and maintained throughout the duration of the consent in accordance with the manufacturer's instructions; and c.
-Kept fully functional at all times, to the extent that is practicable.
-8 Within one month of the installation of the measuring or recording device(s), or any subsequent replacement measuring or recording device(s), and at five-yearly intervals thereafter, and at any time when requested by the Canterbury Regional Council, the consent holder shall provide a certificate to the Canterbury Regional Council, Attention: Regional Leader- Monitoring and Compliance, signed by a suitably qualified person certifying, and demonstrating by means of a clear diagram, that:

-- c.
-The measuring and recording device(s) has been installed in accordance with the manufacturer's specifications; and - d.
+The water metering and storage devices required by condition 8 shall be: Accessible to the Canterbury Regional Council at all times for inspection and/or data retrieval: Installed and maintained throughout the duration of the consent in b. accordance with the manufacturer's instructions; and Kept fully functional at all times, to the extent that is practicable.
+10 Within one month of the installation of the measuring or recording device(s), or any subsequent replacement measuring or recording device(s), and at fiveyearly intervals thereafter, and at any time when requested by the Canterbury Regional Council, the consent holder shall provide a certificate to the Canterbury Regional Council, Attention: Regional Leader- Monitoring and Compliance, signed by a suitably qualified person certifying, and demonstrating by means of a clear diagram, that: a.
+The measuring and recording device(s) has been installed in accordance with the manufacturer's specifications; and b.
 Data from the recording device(s) can be readily accessed and/or retrieved in accordance with condition 8.

-The consent holder, shall within three months of the commencement of this consent, develop a River Sediment Monitoring Plan.
-The purpose of the River Sediment Monitoring Plan is to gather information on the deposition of fine sediment on the bed of the Rangitata River between the RDR intake at Klondyke and the Arundel Bridge upstream of the Rangitata Water Limited intake.
+10A.1 The consent holder, shall within three months of the commencement of this consent, develop a River Fine Sediment Monitoring Plan (<2mm particle size) (RFSMP) and provide it to the Canterbury Regional Council for certification.
+The primary purpose of the RFSMP is to gather information on the deposition of fine sediment on the bed of the Rangitata River between the RDR intake at Klondyke and the Arundel Bridge upstream of the Rangitata Water Limited intake and through to the sea.
+The RFSMP shall include the following components: A requirement that the monitoring be undertaken by a suitably qualified and/or experienced person(s) who can demonstrate that they understand and can implement appropriate methods for assessing deposited fine sediment (such as but not exclusively those in Clapcott et al 2011).